erjohnso/gcelb-demo/README.md

 General idea is to create 4 GCE `Debian-7` instances, install these files on each instance, put them behind a GCELB, and then hit the LB's public IP with your browser to test.
-Once that looks good, point your browser to, `http://a.b.c.d/?lbip=a.b.c.d` where `a.b.c.d` is the public IP of the GCELB.
-This will cause the page to be fetched again (without caching) and will flip between the 4 instances (each with it's own Google primary color).
+The page to be fetched again (without caching) and will flip between the 4 instances (each with it's own Google primary color).

 For this demo to truly work dynamically, it is ideal for each `index.html` page's title be set to `<title>instance_shortname</title>`.
 If you use the